antonoca/antonoca/README.md

 ----

 ### my literal purpose
-- **My passion is to improve upon existing emulation projects on Android, yes, only that.
+- **My persona's purpose is to improve upon existing emulation projects on Android, yes, only that.
 While I dont do massive changes, I aim to do the possible.**

 ----